- HCC-78

 Innate Immunity Gene RNA Expression in Various Primary Liver Cells

-The liver, a critical organ with multifaceted roles, not only handles metabolic functions like detoxification and nutrient processing but also serves as a key player in immune response.
-It contains diverse cell types, which are essential in recognizing and responding to pathogens through various pattern recognition receptors (PRRs) such as Toll-like receptors (TLRs) and RIG-I-like receptors.
-Faure-Dupuy et al. aimed to analyze the expression and functionality of innate immune pathways in primary human liver cells to better understand liver-specific immune responses.
+The multifaceted liver not only processes metabolic information, detoxifies and digests food, it is also an important immune system.
+It contains the cell types that allow for sensing and targeting pathogens through a network of pattern recognition receptors (PRRs), including Toll-like receptors (TLRs) and RIG-I-like receptors.
+Faure-Dupuy et al. aimed to quantify expression and function of innate immune pathways in primary human liver cells for a better understanding of liver immune responses.

-Primary human hepatocytes (PHH), liver sinusoidal endothelial cells (LSEC), hepatic stellate cells (HSC), and Kupffer cells (KC) were purified from various liver resections.
-Basal expression of 53 mRNAs involved in pathogen sensing and immune regulation was assessed in these nonstimulated cells via microfluidic high-throughput quantitative RT-dPCR assays.
-As controls, they used total peripheral blood mononuclear cells (PBMCs) and total nonparenchymal liver mononuclear cells (LMNCs) from different donors that were not infected with HBV, HCV, or HIV.
+Primitive human liver hepatocytes (PHH), liver sinusoidal endothelial cells (LSEC), hepatic stellate cells (HSC) and Kupffer cells (KC) were isolated from several liver resections.
+On these unstimulated cells, baseline levels of 53 mRNAs involved in pathogen recognition and immune surveillance were identified via microfluidic high-throughput quantitative RT-qPCR.
+As controls, they used total peripheral blood mononuclear cells (PBMCs) and total nonparenchymal liver mononuclear cells (LMNCs) from different donors free of HBV, HCV and HIV.
 Comparatively, resident LMNCs exhibited higher gene expression levels at the basal state than PBMCs, highlighting the liver's crucial role in host immunity.
 Specifically, liver cells demonstrated elevated expression of several cytosolic DNA (DDX3, Ku70, DHX9, DHX36) and RNA sensors (RLR, RIG-I, MDA-5).
 TLR2 and TLR4 were notably elevated in KCs, while other TLRs had lower expression.
 Adaptors for TLR signaling (MyD88, TRIF, TRAM) and transcription factors (IRF1, 3, 7) had high basal expression.
 NOD1 and NOD2 were minimally detected, but their adaptor RIP2 was present.
 Inflammasome receptor mRNAs were low, though ASC and caspase 1 proteins were detectable.

 Fig. 2.
 Liver cells expression of innate sensors and related molecules in PHH, LSEC, HSC, KC, LMNC, and PBMC (Faure-Dupuy S, Vegna S, et al., 2018).